read2me-online/read2me-widget/README.md

 how do I stop villains from converting articles I don't want to convert and therefore depleting my credit/monthly quota using HTTP clients (e.g. Postman)?

 The answer is **validation**.
-Every time you issue an audio creation request, the target website is checked.
+Every time you issue an audio creation request, backend API validates the target website.
 Here's what is checked:

 1. Is the hostname whitelisted for App ID?